petermr/tigr2ess/PROGRAM.md

 A full day work shop to introduce TIGR2ESS delegates to the principles and practice of ContentMining (aka Text and Data Mining, TDM) for plant science research.

+*Note: all materials in dictionaries and code use only characters 32-127 ("ANSI").
+Much software, e.g. browsers, is unable to render higher code points reliably.
+We appreciate that this does not do justice to names, places and words from non-anglophone cultures.*

 ## Overview

 ### background